daytonjones/EITR/README.md

 1. Open the application in your browser.
 2. Select your provider(s) from the dropdown menu.
 3. Choose the resources you want to create using the checkboxes.
-4. Click "Generate Configuration" to view the Terraform code.
+4. Click either "Save as JSON" or "Save as HCL" to download the generated Terraform code.
-5. Download the generated `.tf` file for deployment.

 To change the providers, edit config/providers.json and the re-run "utilities/generate_tf_provider_templates.py"